liujunhui2/autossh_macos/README.md

 # autossh in Macos
-Enable autossh service with launchctl in Macos (plist)
+Enable ssh service with launchctl in Macos (plist)

 ## Files
 Put com.user.sshtunnel.plist in ~/Library/LaunchAgents